romietis/lunar-plan-advisor/README.md

 ## Rational

-With Lunar paid plans, you receive positive interest on your accounts, regardless of the amount.
+With Lunar you receive positive interest rate on active balance of your accounts.

 Lunar has an
 [interest rate calculator](https://www.lunar.app/en/personal/positive-interest-rate-lunar)